SiLab-Bonn/basil/README.rst

 Documentation
 =============

-TBD.

-Some documenttion can be found here: https://silab-redmine.physik.uni-bonn.de/projects/basil/wiki
+Documenttion can be found under: basil.rtfd.org

 Support
 =======